SUI (State Unemployment Insurance)

 Employers are responsible for state unemployment insurance tax for their own employees.
 The amount of SUI the company pays depends on the SUI rates they’re eligible for.
 Almost all companies are required by law to pay this tax, but there are some rare exemptions.

-Most employees do not have to pay SUI, except in Alaska, New Jersey, and Pennsylvania.
+Most employees don’t have to pay SUI, except in Alaska, New Jersey, and Pennsylvania.

+SUI is intended for those who become unemployed through no fault of their own.
+“Fault,” here, is determined by state law.
 Anyone who quits or is fired for misconduct is not eligible for these benefits, but other workers can be eligible if their situation aligns with the stipulations of state unemployment insurance.
-For example, someone who is laid off from their job or who leaves their job because of health problems could be eligible for SUI.

 Is My Company Required to Pay Taxes For SUI?